 Aligning infrastructure planning with population growth is a key factor in the development of contributions plans; in particular, the establishment of nexus.
 Given contributions plans can typically include delivery timelines over decades, we acknowledge the risks borne and challenges faced by councils in forecasting for population growth, demographic trends, and development yield.
-Different proposed developments will create demand for different types of public amenities and services.
+Different proposed developments will create demand for different types of infrastructure.